East High School (Sioux City, Iowa): History

 Sioux City East High School was founded in 1920 and its original location was on Morningside Avenue just across the street from Morningside College.
 In 1972, the Sioux City Community School district put in the plan to build three brand new high schools for all three public schools.
-East then moved to Mayhew Avenue, which is located by the Southern Hills Mall in Sioux City.
+East then moved to S. Cypress Street, which is located by the Southern Hills Mall in Sioux City.
 East was one of three other public schools to be founded in Sioux City along with Leeds, Riverside, and Central high schools.
 The private school in Sioux City at that time was Trinity and Cathedral high schools which now make up Bishop Heelan High School.
 Trinity primarily consisted of all male and Cathedral was all female.
 Sioux City East is the only High School in Sioux City to remain in its original state.
 Riverside became what is now Sioux City West and Central became Sioux City North.
 East has also kept its same mascot, the Black Raider since its existence.
 However, because of restrictions on their logo, East had to change their logo from a native war like figure to a Raider who more resembled a Knight.